GeoffreyHanson/nightowl-react-native/README.md

 # Night Owl

-A React Native application to find late-night coffee shops using the Yelp API.
+A React Native application to find late-night coffee shops using the Google Places API.

 ## Architecture